Fort De Soto Park

 - Scenic Views:

-- The park features a unique mix of habitats, including mangroves, wetlands, and coastal hammocks, which support a variety of plant and animal life.
+- The park protects a variety of natural environments, including mangroves, wetlands, dunes, seagrass areas, and coastal hammocks that support a rich mix of plant and animal life.

 Recreational Activities